Harijadi Sumodidjojo: Career

 Before becoming a self-taught artist, Harijadi studied business.
 He started painting when he was working as movie poster maker.
-In 1940–1941, he worked as a commercial artist for a firm in Jakarta, and was well known as one of artists nurtured by the Young Indonesian Artists (Seniman Indonesia Muda – SIM) organisation led by Sindoesoedarsono Soedjojono.
+In 1940–1941, he worked as a commercial artist for a firm in Jakarta, and was well known as one of artists nurtured by the Young Artists of Indonesia (Seniman Indonesia Muda – SIM) organisation led by Sindoedarsono Soedjojono.
 To provide for his family, Harijadi also worked as a teacher in girls school.

 During World War II, Harijadi worked for the Allies as a meteorologist and saw combat in Malaya and Sumatera.
 In 1949, he joined Brigade 17 of the (TNI) in the battle for Yogyakarta.
 He joined the Army as a Lieutenant 2nd class, but was soon promoted to Detachment Commander Engineer Brigade 17 for the South Kedu region.

 Harijadi was one of the painters who was often invited by President Sukarno to discuss art.

 In 1965, Sukarno sent Harijadi and another artist, Puranto Yapung, along with historians Drs Soemardjo and Drs Buchori to learn about museums in Mexico.
 They learned how to make dioramas from Mario Vasces, an expert in anthropology and museums who worked for the Mexican government.
 The purpose of this trip was so that the National Museum of Indonesia then under construction, could be filled with dioramas about Indonesian history.
 However, work was halted in 1965 by the coup attempt by the 30 September Movement after only five out of 30 planned dioramas had been completed done.
 In Mexico, Harijado also met Jose David Alvaro Siquiros, a mural artist and realist painter.
 He also became a member of the Organisacion International de Muralistos del Mundo in South America.
 His belief in Sukarno's nationalist ideology led to restrictions on his artistic freedom during the Indonesia New Order regime in power from 1968 to 1998 because during that era, people feared concepts associated with Sukarno.
 Until his end of life, he held firm to his principle of using his art for people and refusing to serve those in power.